tacoapp/help.tacoapp.com/_posts/2014-07-09-salesforce.md

 # Behavior

-Taco imports up to 250 cases which are not Closed and are assigned to you.
+Taco imports up to:

+* 250 cases which are not Closed and are assigned to you.
 This should be identical to the "My Open" view on salesforce.com's Cases tab.
+* 250 tasks which are not Completed and are assigned to you.

-## Closing cases
+## Closing cases and completing tasks

-To mark a case closed in Salesforce from within Taco, click the case's checkbox in Taco.
+To mark a case closed or a task complete in Salesforce from within Taco, click its checkbox in Taco.
 Taco will prompt you whether or not to update Salesforce.

 ## Keyboard shortcut